michaelw-0615/chongdiw-dataviz-portfolio/final-project-part-two.md

 # User research

 ## Target audience
-> Include your approach to identifying representative individuals, and who you hope to reach with your story.

 At first, I expected that my audience for this project would just be the general public or restaurant-goers across the US, but on second thought, I realize that might be too broad for my storytelling.
 Therefore, I decided that my target audience would be people living in Pittsburgh who are enthusiastic in food but not familiar with Chinese cuisine.
 I would try my best to relate my topic of changes in Chinese cuisine in the US with the wide variety of Chinese caterers in Pittsburgh, and incorporate actionable suggestions in the end of my project so that my audience can easily experience Chinese food on their own after viewing my story.

 ## Interview script
-> List the goals from your research, and the questions you intend to ask.

-The main goal for me to conduct interviews
+The main goal for me to conduct interviews is to understand what my audience want from my presentation, and what actions they would choose to take if they were me.
+These will help me determine the components and the structure of my story.

 | Goal | Questions to Ask |
 |------|------------------|